pixelnest/pixelnest.github.io/tutorials/2d-game-unity/animations/index.md

   next: ../tweaking-the-gameplay
 ---

-**This chapter hasn't been written yet!**
+_This chapter hasn't been released yet!_

-I know this is important for you so we are working hard on it!
+We know this is important so we are working hard on it!

-Stay tuned, follow us on [Twitter](http://twitter.com/pixelnest), [Facebook](https://www.facebook.com/pixelneststudio) or via [our blog RSS](https://www.facebook.com/pixelneststudio) to get notcied when this chapter will be available.
+Stay tuned, follow us on [Twitter](http://twitter.com/pixelnest), [Facebook](https://www.facebook.com/pixelneststudio) or via [our blog RSS](https://www.facebook.com/pixelneststudio) to be notified when this chapter is available.